Beef Instant Pot Recipes Recipes Sauces Dressings Marinades

 • Add the rest of the ingredients and stir to combine.
 Adjust for salt and pepper.

 • Cover and seal the lid.
 Make sure the valve points to Sealed.
-Change setting to manual and adjust time to 14 minutes on High Pressure.
-If you are using canned tomatoes, cook for 10 minutes on High Pressure.
+Change the setting to manual and adjust the time to 14 minutes on High Pressure.
+If you use canned tomatoes, cook for 10 minutes on High Pressure.

-• Once Instant Pot beeps to show that it's done, do a 15 minute Natural Pressure Release (NPR).
-Carefully release any remaining pressure.
+• Once the Instant Pot beeps to show that it's done, perform a 15-minute Natural Pressure Release (NPR).
+Please feel free to release any remaining pressure safely.

 • Turn off the Instant Pot.
-Remove the lid and using an immersion blender, puree the sauce until desired consistency, it depends how smooth you want it.
+Remove the lid, and using an immersion blender, puree the sauce until desired consistency—it depends on how smooth you want it.
 Taste and adjust for salt and pepper.

 • Serve over pasta topped with cheese and fresh basil.